carsonyl/councillor-party/README.md

 1. Download the metadata for a given date using `councillor-party.py [config_id] metadata [YYYY-MM-DD]`.
 2. Download the videos for a given date using `councillor-party.py [config_id] download [YYYY-MM-DD]`.
 3. Perform any required processing (concatenation, splicing, etc.) using `councillor-party.py [config_id] process`.
-4. Upload the process video, with assembled metadata, using `councillor-party.py [config_id] youtube upload`.
+4. Upload the processed video, with assembled metadata, using `councillor-party.py [config_id] youtube upload`.
+5. Upload to an Amazon S3 bucket for archival purposes, using `councillor-party.py [config_id] s3`.

 In order to upload videos to YouTube, additional setup is needed: